-A Pumpkin Pie Mimosa is just the right way to start your Thanksgiving, or any brunch during the month of November!
+A Pumpkin Pie Mimosa is just the right way to start your Thanksgiving, or any brunch during the fall season!
 Fabulous glasses of pumpkin spice juice and champagne make this a simple cocktail that brings bubbly cheer to any occasion.
-Topped with whipped cream and pumpkin spice sugar, and you’ll feel like you are sipping on pumpkin pie (the classy way).
+Topped with whipped cream and pumpkin spice sugar, you’ll feel like you’re sipping on pumpkin pie (the classy way).

 I KNOW.
 I used to like it.
 I used to look forward to it every Thanksgiving.
 But honestly, it’s not my